 - 4. Next determine the number of byes needed by subtracting the number of players (or schools for doubles teams) from the total number of lines (8 or 16), and assign the necessary byes in the following order: - (c) 8-line bracket: Line 2, 7 and 6 - (d) 16-line bracket: Line 2, 15, 10, 7, 3, 14 and 11 - 5.
-Placing Teams with Single Entries - (a) If all four seeded players have received byes and a team only has one singles player or doubles team entered in the tournament, that single team entry for a 16-line draw creates another bye on Line 3 and the team must then draw into the top half of the bracket. - (b) If there is a second single team entry for a 16-line draw, another bye is created on Line 14.
+Placing Teams with Single Entries created on Line 14.
 The two teams with single team entries then go into an open draw and the first team drawn goes into the top half of the draw and the second into the bottom half of the draw.
 A third single team entry creates another bye on line 11 and all three teams with single entries go into an open draw.
-The first team drawn goes into the top half of the bracket, the second team drawn into the bottom half of the bracket and the third team drawn into the top half of the bracket. - 6.
-The number of vacant lines should be identical to the number of remaining players.
-Draw schools' names for the remaining lines.
-The tournament manager will draw one bracket at a time (top bracket first), starting with the first open line of the bracket and proceeding down the bracket.
-After a school's name has been drawn, the appropriate player's name is placed on their school's line according to the alphabetical system described earlier.
-The seeded players' schools will be withdrawn from their seeded players' bracket draw.
+The first team drawn goes into the top half of the bracket, the second team drawn into the bottom half of the bracket and the third team drawn into the top half of the bracket.